 It’s better to start talking well before there is a problem.
 Everyone will at some point need to stop driving.
 This is called “driving retirement.”
 But it’s not an easy decision.
 For this reason, it is wise to begin the discussion years before you think there is a need.

 This collection of articles is designed to help you work together with your loved one, over time, to support him or her to be a wise and safe driver.
 And then to know when safety and wisdom call for driving retirement.
-You may also find the articles helpful in determining when to bring in a professional, such as an Aging Life Care™ Consultant, to assist with this evolving process.
+You may also find the articles helpful in determining when to bring in a professional, such as an Aging Life Care™ Manager, to assist with this evolving process.

 There is no denying that time causes our bodies to change, often in ways that make it more difficult to drive safely.
 Fortunately, we can compensate for these changes.
 And those who make adaptations are better drivers for it.